Today: 9 April 2026

 • Strategists say 2026 returns may depend on earnings growth broadening beyond megacap tech.

 U.S. equity funds pulled in about $16.89 billion of net inflows in the week to Dec.
 31 as investors ended 2025 on an optimistic note, according to LSEG Lipper data.
-(Reuters)
+Reuters

 That momentum matters at the start of 2026 because U.S. stocks have already delivered three consecutive years of double-digit gains, leaving investors weighing how much exposure to keep in broad indexes versus technology-heavy trades.
 Low-cost exchange-traded funds, or ETFs, have become a default tool because they bundle many stocks into a single product that trades like a share.

 The S&P 500 climbed more than 16% in 2025, and another strong year will likely require profit growth to spread beyond a small group of tech giants as valuations remain high.
 “Everything firing on all cylinders” would be needed for another year of strong double-digit returns, Sam Stovall, chief investment strategist at CFRA, said.
-(Reuters)
+Reuters

 Retail investing sites have been leaning into that same choice in early-2026 coverage, with Vanguard’s products featuring prominently.
 Vanguard is one of the world’s biggest index-fund providers and its ETFs sit at the center of many passive portfolios.

 In a Jan.
 1 column, The Motley Fool contributor Katie Brockman argued that the Vanguard Information Technology ETF (VGT) has historically outperformed over longer periods and offers a broader tech basket than funds that tilt heavily to a single subsector such as semiconductors or artificial intelligence.
 Brockman wrote that VGT’s average annual return over the past decade was about 22%, implying a doubling of an initial investment in roughly 3.5 years at that pace.
-1
+The Motley Fool

 The same data show VGT’s expense ratio — the annual fee taken from fund assets — at 0.09%, and its price-to-earnings ratio at about 39, a sign investors are paying up for expected growth.
 Technology Select Sector SPDR Fund (XLK), a major rival, is listed at a 0.08% expense ratio on ETF Database.

 A different pitch landed late Thursday on Seeking Alpha, where contributor Eric Sprague framed Vanguard’s S&P 500 ETF (VOO) as a “forward-compatible” holding — a core position that adjusts over time as the S&P 500 adds and removes companies, rather than forcing investors to guess individual winners and losers in an AI-driven market.
 Sprague also flagged valuation risk, pointing to VOO’s high P/E and heavy exposure to AI-linked stocks, and cited a 1.12% dividend yield.
-3
+Seeking Alpha

 The holdings show why some strategists worry about concentration even in broad index funds.
 ETF Database lists Nvidia, Apple and Microsoft as VOO’s top three positions, each above 6% of assets, and says the top 10 holdings make up about 39.6% of the fund.